ukyouz/SublimeText-DefineParser/README.md

 ![Hero Screenshot](images/hero-screenshot.png)

-This is a python parser for calculating C #define values.
+This is a python parser for calculating C #define values, extended from [ukyouz/C-define-Parser](https://github.com/ukyouz/C-define-Parser).

 Support functions:

 - Show cursor define value/ all define values
 - Parse define values from the folder marked as root
-- Mark inactive code under configurations
+- Mark inactive code under the specified configuration

 ## Usages

-Open a C project folder with sublime, this plugin will start building the define data.
+Open a C project folder with Sublime Text, this plugin will start building the define data.

 With default settings, parser will lookup the closest parent folder that contains the following root markers.